 Header image from a recent shoot with James River Yoga.

 I have been many things in my so-far short life.
-Thirty years is not a long time, but it sure feels like it sometimes, like my experience is a living cassette tape played (and worn) at 2x speed to fit in an extra 30.
+Thirty years is not a long life, but it sure feels like it sometimes, like my experience is a living cassette tape played (and worn) at 2x speed to fit in an extra 30.

 I have been a college newspaper editor and columnist.
 An intern at a mom-and-pop newspaper.
 A high school literature teacher.
 An intern at a culture and arts magazine that highlighted the avant-garde leanings of Buenos Aires, Argentina.
 And let's not forget the years of my life spent in restaurants, serving soft drinks to kids, decaf to seniors and microbrews to coeds.